|

 THE PAINTINGS´ GALLERY is situated in the 1st floor above the cloister’s western wing.
 The previous monastic cells were made into a neoclassical gallery bet.
 1835-38 according to a design by K. Jambora from Český Krumlov.
 This three-naved hall implements the Bohemian vaults with the Tuscan pilling.
 Its highlights are the collections of baroque Bohemian paintings, particularly the works by Peter Brandl, Jan Kašpar Hirschelly, and Norbert Grund.
 The art collections, returned by the state, also include liturgical articles from 17th and 18th Centuries.

-THE LIBRARY PASSAGE originated in the same time as the gallery and contains predominantly later, specialized books.
+and contains predominantly later, specialized books.
 The medallion pictures of the abbots from the 16th to the 19th Centuries that are exposed above the book-cases are particularly noteworthy.

 THE PHILOSOPHICAL HALL is the smaller one of both the library’s halls, and contains literature from various fields of study, but mostly Philosophy.
 On the ceiling there is a fresco by the monastery’s lay-brother Lukáš Vávra (late 18th Century).
 It depicts a motif from the Old Testament: Salomon sits in judgement.
 The very detailed map of Bohemia by Müller (1720) is presented on the desk, covered with glass.
 The quotations by St. Bernard above the windows praise scholarship resulting in a service to others.
 Currently, the library contains slightly more than 70,000 volumes, 200 parchment and 1000 paper manuscripts, and 400 incunabula, i.e. books printed before the year 1500.